laempy/pyoints/README.md

 ## Python Depencencies

-This software dynamically binds following python packages (distributed via pip).
+This software dynamically binds the following Python packages (distributed via pip).
 Many thanks to the authors for providing such great open source software.